 The Plan presentation was approved by a unanimous voice vote.
 The new direction was preceded by nearly four years of study and careful planning by the board of trustees.
 Surveys, focus groups, and personal contacts with scores of pastors and participants were made in the process.
 The Board also reviewed major pension plans in both church and secular settings to determine what was working best for plan members at this time.

 The result is changes that have been well received throughout the church.
-The improvements made have fallen primarily in three key areas:
+The improvements made have fallen primarily into three key areas:

 With the many new features and changes, the Board was sensitive to the fact that some members would desire to keep their planning simple and perhaps not utilize the newer retirement strategies.
 Many of the Plan’s long-used programs were preserved.
 An investment fund called the Capital Preservation Fund was developed for those who wanted a stable value fund similar to the way the Retirement Plan has worked for years.

 Greater control, easier access to planning information, more choices–these are elements that have made a great Retirement Plan even better.
-The Church of God Retirement Plan continues to look to the future.
+The Servant Solutions 403(b) Retirement Plan continues to look to the future.
 Planning for the future and meeting the ever changing needs of our movement is what the Plan is about.